jaimebv/EDF-Port-FreeRTOS/README.md

 *📑 Note: This Gantt plot has been obtained with real data captured from the FreeRTOS using EDF scheduling by setting the `void IRAM_ATTR vApplicationTickHook(void)` method.
 More details on how to do this will come after.*

+## 🎉 Wrapping Up

+* We have implemented EDF on top of FreeRTOS keeping the vanilla distribution and leveraging the same core functions.
+* We have created a simple hello world example to test EDF.